 “I had always wanted to be a teacher,” said Wilson, now a special education teacher at Chicago Heights Middle School.
-She had earned her engineering degrees and worked as a telecommunications expert for more than 20 years before being displaced in 2004.
+She had earned undergraduate and advanced engineering degrees and worked as a telecommunications expert for more than 20 years before being displaced in 2004.

 Though she worked for giants like Illinois Bell, Chicago’s Fairmont Hotel and State Farm in Bloomington, Illinois, Wilson never lost sight of her goal and made time to tutor children.
 In 2000, she joined Sprint PCS and managed a team of customer service representatives until she became one of 750 employees laid off.

 Unaccustomed to being idle, Wilson took a yearlong assignment as a substitute teacher for Chicago Public Schools before deciding to return to the classroom as a student.
 Her daily interactions as a substitute woke up latent dreams of teaching.

-She’d heard about the grant-funded Alternative Certification program in the College of Education, and three years after earning her K-9 teacher certificate at Governors State, she taught at Washington-McKinley School in Chicago Heights.
-This is her first year at the brand-new Chicago Heights Middle School.
+She’d heard about the grant-funded Alternative Certification program in the College of Education, and three years after earning her K-9 teacher certificate at Governors State, she joined Washington-McKinley School in Chicago Heights.
+She later moved to the brand-new Chicago Heights Middle School.